- Dowd (2005) discusses ETL metrics.

-- Such a crude VaR measure would probably treat implied volatilities as constant.
+- Such a crude value-at-risk measure would probably treat implied volatilities as constant.
 It could capture vega effects by modeling implied volatilities as key factors.
-In my work, I have come across a number of linear VaR measures inappropriately applied to non-linear portfolios.
+In my work, I have come across a number of linear value-at-risk measures inappropriately applied to non-linear portfolios.
 All lacked the sophistication to model implied volatilities as key factors.

 - Source: 2008 phone interview with Till Guldimann.

 - Values of n greater than 1 generally don’t come into play.

 - Since a continuous distribution is being used to approximate a discrete one, a case could be made that rounding the lower solution up and the higher one down would be more consistent with [14.8], but we present the test as Kupiec specified it.